microsoft/nni/docs/en_US/WindowsLocalMode.md

 ## **Frequent met errors and answers**

-### pip install wrong nni version
-When you run experiment with this error below, that means you install python 32-bit and install wrong nni through pip.
-Try to reinstall python 64-bit or install nni from source.
-> KeyError: 'HOME'

 ### simplejson failed when installing nni
 Make sure C++ 14.0 compiler installed.
 >builging 'simplejson._speedups' extension error: [WinError 3] The system cannot find the path specified